apache/privacy-website/policies/privacy-policy-gdpr-public.md

 Subscription to our newsletter and mailing lists may be terminated by the person concerned at any time.
 The consent to the storage of personal data that the data subject has given us for the newsletter/mailing list dispatch can be revoked at any time.
 For the purpose of revoking the consent, instructions are given by the end of any email.

-**TODO: Check if there is such a service running**
-It is also possible to unsubscribe from the newsletter at any time, directly on the controller's website, or to inform the controller in a different way.

 ## 3. Disclosure of data

 A transfer of your personal data to third parties for purposes other than those listed below does not take place.